Data Integrity

 - Freshness and notifications: Control refresh rates from one minute to daily and set alerts for failures or out-of-bounds values.

 - APIs and debugging tools: Integrate with your stack, surface errors early, and maintain integrity as data flows across services.
+Strong data governance practices underpin every layer of this workflow.

 Related terms